LASA-Student-Council/Website/_posts/2020-11-12-Homecoming-Activities.md

 - There will be a "reveal" on Friday of their identities

 # Scavenger Hunt (Kind of)
-- Each day, Student Council will post an item or photo you need to find or take.
+- Each day, Student Council will post two items or photos you need to find or take.
-- Each time you "find the item," you will be entered into a drawing to win a prize
+- Each time you "find the two items," you will be entered into a drawing to win a prize
 - The winner(s) of the drawing will be announced on Friday

 # Theme days